MaliaWakeshoAjwang/MaliaWakeshoAjwang/README.md

 ---

-✨ *“Stay connected.
-Stay focused.”* – tagline for asoma
+✨ *“built for adhd brains”* – tagline for asoma

 <!--
 **MaliaWakeshoAjwang/MaliaWakeshoAjwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.